Psychtoolbox-3/psychtoolbox-3.github.com/download.markdown

     If the download fails, read below on [Download Problems](#download-problems).
-10. [If you need high quality sound output, you may need to install some extra software.
+10. [If you use the outdated Psychtoolbox 3.0.14 or earlier and need high quality sound output, you may need to install some extra software.
 Click this link to find info about download and installation of it][ASIO]

 If you want to know more about the downloader, see [DownloadPsychtoolbox][docs-download] (or `help DownloadPsychtoolbox` in the Matlab command window.)